Keep Your Dog Safe At Halloween

 - You certainly don’t want to leave Fido in a room with an accessible, burning candle.

-- Keep things like glow sticks, fake eyeballs, fake cobwebs up out of their reach…too many dogs may want to taste them which can lead to choking or poisoning.
+- Keep things like glow sticks, fake eyeballs, fake cobwebs, and even pumpkins up out of their reach…too many dogs may want to taste them which can lead to choking, and upset tummy or poisoning.

 - Having a Halloween party?
 It’s best to keep your pup in his “safe spot” to protect him from the stress of loud noises and the temptation from others of sharing their sweets and treats.